Jtfinlay/jarjar-reddit-bot/README.md

 ### Conditions
 In [responses.json](responses.json) defines all of the possible comments to look for and defines arrays of possible responses to said comments.
 The bot will look for a key phrase using a regular expression and will pick a random response upon finding one.

+The process has two threads.
+This is done to meet subreddit criteria of required timeouts between bot replies.
+ - a `producer` thread, which reads replies, and enqueues responses.
+ - a `consumer` thread, which pulls from queue at a regular cadence and sends the responses.

 ### Example
 Here is an example regular expression: